nyergler/effective-django/tutorial/getting-started.rst

   variables when trying to diagnose an issue
 * If you're building something that requires additional services, this becomes even more important.
-* Vagrant_ is a tool for managing virtual machines, let's you easily create an environment separate from your day to day work.
+* Vagrant_ is a tool for managing virtual machines, lets you easily create an environment separate from your day to day work.

 .. _Vagrant: http://vagrantup.com/